 A change of accounting basis may occur where the vendor applies to SARS and receives permission to adopt a more suitable system for the type of business concerned (provided the requirements are met).
 This could involve a change from the invoice to the payments basis, or vice versa, depending on the advantages and disadvantages for that particular business.
-A vendor can apply to change the basis of accounting by completing form VAT117 and submitting it to the nearest SARS branch or via the preferred communication channel.
+A vendor may, in certain instances, elect to change the accounting basis by accessing the RAV form on efiling.